famiu/feline.nvim/README.md

 ## About

-Feline is a lua statusline inspired by [galaxyline](https://github.com/glepnir/galaxyline.nvim), but being more minimal and keeping complete customizability in mind.
-Feline is less of a statusline unto itself but more of a framework for you to easily build your own statusline on, while being able to tweak every tiny bit to your heart's content.
-But for those who just want to get stuff done, Feline also provides a default statusline which should fit the needs of most people.
+Feline is a Lua statusline that prioritizes speed, customizability and minimalism.
+It's blazing fast and never gets in your way.
+Feline only provides you with the necessary tools that you need to customize the statusline to your liking and avoids feature-bloat.
+It's also extremely customizable and allows you to configure it in any way you wish to.
+Feline also has reasonable defaults for those who don't want to configure things and just want a good out of the box experience.

 ## Features